Research

 【 Outline 】

-To date, we have performed the following: (1) Derivation of analytical solution concerning the frequency-response and spatial-resolution of measurement; (2) Design and experimental demonstration of a test model which can quantitatively measure the spatial-temporal variation of heat transfer; and (3) Measurement of heat transfer to the airstream for a turbulent boundary layer and for separated and reattaching flows.
+To date, we have performed the following: (1) Derivation of analytical solution concerning the frequency-response and spatial-resolution of measurements; (2) Design and experimental demonstration of a test model which can quantitatively measure the spatiotemporal variation of heat transfer; and (3) Measurements of heat transfer to the airflow for a turbulent boundary layer and for separated and reattached flows.
 The results demonstrate that convective heat transfer actually fluctuates in very complicated manners temporally and spatially, due to flow turbulence.
 Although the variation of heat transfer appears to be random, it was clarified to have some periodicity in the spatial distribution corresponding to, for example, the streak structure of wall turbulence.

 more